booch/presentations/proposals/RailsConf/2022/Fifty Years of Ruby.md

 Abstract
 --------

 Xerox PARC was founded in 1970.
 Alan Kay was one of its first employees, working on programming languages, among other things.
-He first came up with the ideas behind Smalltalk in 1970.
+He first came up with the ideas behind Smalltalk in 1970, releasing it in 1972.

 While Ruby was not directly derived from Smalltalk, the two are surprisingly similar.
-We'll walk through the history of Ruby as it echos the history of Smalltalk.
+We'll walk through the history of Ruby as it echoes the history of Smalltalk.
 How did we get here?
 What can that tell us about where we are headed?

 Details